DOSNetwork/docs/contents/blockchains/ethereum.md

 ## Deployed Contracts on testnet
-* [DOSAddressBridge]() - A connector contains all system contratcs' addresses, simply for *upgradable* contract development pattern. *(Neither developers nor node runners need to worry about this contract.)*
+* [DOSOnChainSDK](https://rinkeby.etherscan.io/address/0xb20be4f55aca452a60b8812f051c39c302161be7) - A contract SDK that smart contract inherits from in order to request external off-chain data and leverage off-chain verifiable computation power for computation-intensive tasks. **(Developers need to pay attention to this one and see below section for details.)**
-* [DOSOnChainSDK]() - APIs smart contract developers can take advantage of to request external off-chain data and leverage off-chain verifiable computation power for computation-intensive tasks. **(Developers need to pay attention to this one and see below section for details.)**
+* [DOSAddressBridge](https://rinkeby.etherscan.io/address/0xe987926a226932dfb1f71fa316461db272e05317) - A connector contains all system contratcs' addresses, simply for *upgradable* contract development pattern. *(Neither developers nor node runners need to worry about this contract.)*
-* [DOSProxy]() - Conceals implementation details such as request handling, random group selection, threshold signature verification, user-defined callback function invocation, response parsing, etc. *(Neither developers nor node runners need to worry about this contract.)*
+* [DOSProxy](https://rinkeby.etherscan.io/address/0x1882d681b01e13F2CB3A5b1F8c05496EC02Ea035) - Conceals implementation details such as request handling, random group selection, threshold signature verification, user-defined callback function invocation, response parsing, etc. *(Neither developers nor node runners need to worry about this contract.)*
-* [DOSPayment]() - To be released in Beta **(Node runners need to pay attention to this one and see below section for details.)**
+* [DOSPayment](#) - To be released in Beta **(Node runners need to pay attention to this one and see below section for details.)**
-* [DOSRegistry]() - To be released in Beta **(Node runners need to pay attention to this one and see below section for details.)**
+* [DOSRegistry](#) - To be released in Beta **(Node runners need to pay attention to this one and see below section for details.)**